 The Ring Floodlight Cam works best with Amazon’s Alexa ecosystem

-In the Ring app, there’s an option to adjust the three motion zones for the lights — which I found handy so that my neighbor walking in his yard doesn’t turn them on.
+In the Ring app, there’s an option to adjust the three motion zones for the lights — which was handy for preventing them from turning on when my neighbor walked in his yard.
 The lights can also be set on a schedule, adjust the brightness, and link Ring devices so that if a Ring camera on one side of the house detects motion, it can turn on the floodlights on the other.